 **Clean up the base of your roses before you spread mulch as well.
 Pick up fallen/diseased leaves and remove them from your garden.

 5) Water if neccessary: usually during winter, we get occassional rain so we don't really need to water.
 The only exception is if we don't get any rain, the ground is so dry and it's expected to be below freezing, watering is neccessary for both potted and in-ground roses in order to keep the roots hydrated.

 Watering is esepcially important for potted roses as temp inside your pots tend to be lower than in-ground roses.

-**Do not over water or water too frequently though.
+**Do not overwater or water too frequently though.
 They don't need as much water as they do in warmer months.
-Once a week my be enough depending how dry the soil is.
+Once a week may be enough depending how dry the soil is.
 Just enough to keep them moist to prepare for snow or freeze.

 Plum Perfect and Koko Loko in 2022